Paranormal television

 Paranormal television is a genre of reality television that purports to document factual investigations of the paranormal rather than fictional representations seen in traditional narrative films and TV.
-Over the years, the genre has grown to be a staple of television and even changed the programing focus of networks like the History Channel and the Travel Channel.
+Over the years, the genre has grown to be a staple of television and even changed the programming focus of networks like the History Channel and the Travel Channel.
 By highlighting beliefs in topics ranging from Bigfoot to aliens, paranormal television continues to elevate popular interest in the paranormal.

 History

 Early precursors (1950s–1999)

 Accounts of supernatural occurrences have always been common in the print media.
 The 1705 pamphlet "A True Relation of the Apparition of One Mrs Veal" by Daniel Defoe is a well-known example.
-Paranormal television proper can trace its genesis to local TV news programs in the UK and USA, which have featured ghost stories since the 1960s.
+Paranormal television proper can trace its genesis to local TV news programs in the UK and US, which have featured ghost stories since the 1960s.
 The earliest TV show devoted exclusively to the paranormal was One Step Beyond which broadcast 96 episodes on the ABC network from 1959 to 1961.
 The stories were promoted as being based on actual real-life experiences, including historically well-known events such as sinking of RMS Titanic, the 1906 San Francisco earthquake, and the assassination of Abraham Lincoln.

 It was followed 15 years later by In Search of..., hosted by Leonard Nimoy which ran for six years from 1977 to 1982.
 Rod Serling was originally slated to host the series, but he died in 1975.
 In Search of... explored many paranormal topics, including UFOs, cryptozoological creatures (cryptids), lost civilizations, and other mysteries.
 Though the subject matter gradually lost popularity, the show gave way to future TV series following the same genre.

 Unsolved Mysteries, which began airing in 1987 and ended in 2002, would feature paranormal cases from time to time, and further popularised the documentary aspect of paranormal television.
 Ghostwatch, a fictional news broadcast about a haunted house in the UK that aired in 1992, created controversy when a majority of viewers believed the televised show was real.
 Discovery Channel started to explore the genre with some success from 1996.
 The Fox Broadcasting Company aired a news-style oriented show Sightings which lasted for six years.